LeNPaul/portfolio-jekyll-theme/pages/contact.md

 # Contact

-You may contact me [through my email](mailto:l.nguyen.paul@gmail.com) or [tweet at me](https://twitter.com/intent/tweet?text=%40paululele) if you have any questions or would like to bring up any issues.
+You may contact me [through my email](mailto:l.gerrit.rijken@gmail.com) or [tweet at me](https://twitter.com/intent/tweet?text=%40tundratoucan) if you are interested in my work or would just like to talk art and logos.